tuffy-studio/DAV-Det/README.md

 ## 4 Inference

-### 4.1 Download AIGC Detection Model Weights

-Before evaluation or inference, please prepare your fine-tuned model, or download the model provided by us.
+Before evaluation or inference, please prepare your trained model weights, or download the weights provided by us.
 After downloading, place the weights in:

 - Audio weights: `./src/audio_detector/weights/`
 - Video weights: `./src/video_detector/weights/`

-### 4.2 Audio Detector Inference
+### 4.1 Audio Detector Inference

 The audio detector accepts both raw audio files (`.wav`, `.flac`, `.mp3`, etc.) and video files (`.mp4`, etc.).
 For video inputs, the audio track is automatically extracted via `ffmpeg` and saved as a mono `16 kHz` WAV file in the same directory.